sphinx-labs/sphinx/docs/foundry/getting-started.md

 }
 ```

-Then, update your existing ChugSplash file, `hello-chugsplash.json`, to assign a value to this new variable:
+Then, update your existing ChugSplash config file, `hello-chugsplash.json`, to assign a value to this new variable:
 ```json
 {
   "options": {